ayusha-ayu/First-repo/README.md

 # hello-world
  Hello World repository for Git tutorial
-This is an example repository for the Git tutoriiial
+This is an example repository forrr the Git tutoriiial